axelerant/engineering/community/contribution.md

 While we understand the above is an open source contribution **Axelerant’s intent is to encourage more meaningful contributions for the community & for the organisation.**

+* Additional contributions over your set KPI number will always be a bonus when applying for event sponsorships, salary corrections, etc.
+* Above mentioned contributions are valid for all open source projects.
+Contributions to multiple open source projects can have brownie points.

 ## Important Notes before you continue reading:

 * If you have doubts when contributing, please check with #community.
 * If there are kinds of contributions that aren’t listed here, please raise in #community
-* Additional contributions over your set KPI number will always be a bonus when applying for event sponsorships, salary corrections, etc.
-* Above mentioned contributions are valid for all open source projects.
-Contributions to multiple open source projects can have brownie points
 * Any offline activities need to be documented and made available publicly in a presentable format for the community.

 ## What is considered as 1 Community Contribution